lilyhill/haliene/README.md

 Also should I create new object for image or should I change and return it?

 Find a smart way to write Constructor which is not leaky on cases to initialize a valid instance.

+## Next Experiments

+1. Have a varied bounding boxes margin based on the size of the ccaed blob.
+2. Use overlapping region between the boxes to decide if we should discount some boxes.
+3. Use some dust identification algorithm to reduct dust
+4. We should use some technique to identify exact number of sperms in a blob containing overlapping sperms.